College of the North Atlantic

 Additional Requirements Upon Acceptance

-• Applicants with a criminal offense listed on their Certificate of Conduct (Criminal Record) may be denied access to clinical placement and may be unable to complete their program.
+• Applicants with a criminal offense listed on their Criminal Record Check may be denied access to clinical placements and may be unable to complete their program.
+Acceptance of the Criminal Record is at the discretion of the clinical placement site.

 The competitive admissions process is points-based and includes: